retropc66/RepData_PeerAssessment1/PA1_template.md

 mediandiff<-median(fixedstepsperday$totalsteps)-median(stepsperday$totalsteps)
 ```

-Surprisingly (to me), replacing the `NA` values with the per-interval median has not changed the histogram.
+Surprisingly, replacing the `NA` values with the per-interval median has not changed the histogram.
 When plotted with 20 breaks (rather than 10 as shown here) eight days move from the 0-999 step bin to the 1000-1999 step bin.

 This suggests that the median values for the number of steps per interval is typically low.
 Indeed for 235 of the 288 intervals, the median is zero.